Step 1: Get legal advice

 Choosing to have an overdue fine decided in court can be risky – courts can give you a higher penalty or may record a conviction if you are found guilty.
 Before taking an overdue fine to court, you should get legal advice.

-Step 2: Apply to have your overdue fine withdrawn
+Step 2: Apply to have your overdue fine listed at court

 Step 3: Wait for the outcome of your application